ZaneS26/Project-1/README.md

 # 2) Max Values: When and Where?

-Identifies the date(s) and sensor location(s) where the maximum PM2.5, PM10, and VOC values occurred
+Identifies the dates and sensor locations where the maximum PM2.5, PM10, and VOC values occurred

 # 3) Temperature & Humidity Categorization